 In this case, you would set planner-trunk-rule-list

-to (("." nil ("PlannerMode\\|MuseMode" "Shopping")))
+to (("." nil ("PlannerMode\\|MuseMode" "Shopping"))).

 You can load planner-trunk with M-x load-library RET

-planner-trunk RET or add (require 'planner-trunk)
+planner-trunk RET or add (require 'planner-trunk).
+If you're

 not yet comfortable with Emacs Lisp, you can use M-x